MASQ-Project/ClusterTool/USAGE.md

 `inbound` is a SelectCommand that retrieves the Neighborhood Gossip messages that the specified instance(s) has received, and opens a visual graph of the Gossip in an image viewer.
-It detects how many messages have been received by inspecting the `SubstratumNode.log` file of the instance, and prompts you for which one you would like to see (until a blank line is entered).
+It detects how many messages have been received by inspecting the `MASQNode.log` file of the instance, and prompts you for which one you would like to see (until a blank line is entered).

 ### outbound